uploadcare/react-widget/README.md

-# try-uploadcare-widget
+# Demo App with React and Uploadcare Widget
-App to use uploadcare-widget in different ways.
+How to use uploadcare-widget in React app.